-Two pieces of course tape installed on opposite sides of the course create a "gate" which riders must pass between.
+Course "Tape" (either single use or reusable) may be used on one or both sides of a course.
+Course "tape" installed on opposite sides of a course constitutes a "gate" which riders must pass between (See above).
 In these areas, missing, crossing or passing the course tape on the wrong side will be deemed as course cutting.
-See Figure 1 for an example of course taping.
+(See images for an example of course taping.)